ardishko/OuterHeaven/README.md

 # Some stuff isn't working, why?

 I admit that I sometimes set up stuff in my config that I don't make use of all the time so if there is a problem I might not notice it myself so feel free to open an issue (No, really I don't mind at all.
-Do it.)
+Do it.
+It helps me better my system too.)

 # Things to note